 How do I start a debt payoff plan?

-Start by listing every balance, APR, minimum payment, and due date.
-Assign a stress score to each debt from 1 to 10.
-Then choose one realistic extra payment amount and automate it for payday so the plan runs without daily decision-making.
+Start by listing every balance, APR, minimum payment, and due date in one place — a spreadsheet, a notebook, or a notes app, whatever you will actually look at.
+Assign a stress score to each debt from 1 to 10 to capture which ones are keeping you up at night, not just which ones cost the most.
+Then choose one realistic extra payment amount you can send consistently and automate it for payday so the plan runs without requiring daily willpower.

 Should I use debt snowball or avalanche in my payoff plan?